 Germany's energy supply is becoming "greener" from year to year, and the contribution made by renewable sources is constantly growing.
-In 2015, renewable energy covered 30 % of gross electricity generation.
-The 2014 figure had been 25,8 %
+In 2015, renewable energy covered roughly 30% of gross electricity generation (cf. diagram).
+The 2014 figure had been approximately 26%.

 Gross electricity generation in Germany in 2015*

-* Preliminary figures, ** Regenerative part; source: Working Group on Energy Balances, status: December 2015 (PDF: 309 KB)
+* Preliminary figures, some estimated, ** Regenerative part; source: Working Group on Energy Balances, status: August 2016 (PDF: 81 KB)

 Biomass in solid, liquid and gaseous form is being used for electricity and heat generation and for the production of biofuels.
-Just under two-thirds of the total final energy from renewable sources was generated by the different types of biomass used to this end in 2014.
+Almost 60 per cent of the total final energy from renewable sources was generated by the different types of biomass used to this end in 2015.

 Promotion of renewable energy